 9. Is Power Pumping the only way to increase breastmilk supply?

-- Feeding on demand
+- Feeding on demand as baby needs it

 - Offer both sides during each feeding